lucylow/Martha_Stewart/README.md

   1) Market makers to set price
   2) **Statistical arbitrage to guess price (focus on this one)**

-**Criticisms of HFT**
-* Allows institutional players to gain an upper hand in trading because they are able to trade in large blocks through the use of algorithms resulting in dramatic change of finance market microstructure)
-* By paying an additional exchange fee, trading firms get access to see pending orders a split-second before the rest of the market does
-* Liquidity produced by this type of trading is momentary as it disappears within seconds, making it impossible for traders to take advantage of it

 ---

 ## HFT Examples